Enterprise settings, policies, and app management

 - Company policy management: Company policies are supported via the Policy CSP allows the enterprise to manage various settings.
 It enables the management service to configure device lock related policies, disable/enable the storage card, and query the device encryption status.
 The RemoteWipe CSP allows IT pros to remotely fully wipe the internal user data storage.

-- Enterprise application management: This is addressed via the Enterprise ModernApp Management CSP and several ApplicationManagement-related policies.
-It is used to install the enterprise token, query installed business application names and versions, etc. This CSP is only accessible by the enterprise service.
+- Enterprise application management: This task is addressed via the Enterprise ModernApp Management CSP and several ApplicationManagement-related policies.
+It's used to install the enterprise token, query installed business application names and versions, etc. This CSP is only accessible by the enterprise service.

 - Certificate management: CertificateStore CSP, RootCACertificate CSP, and ClientCertificateInstall CSP are used to install certificates.